2019 NFL Roster Bubble: Biggest Names Who Could Be Cut

 At this point, nothing would surprise NFL fans—even when it comes to the roster bubble.

 This NFL offseason has given the NBA a run for its money in the drama department.
-The Odell Beckham Jr. trade, Antonio Brown's latest drama (his feet or helmet, dealer's choice) and plenty more have desensitized onlookers to shock.
+The Odell Beckham Jr. trade, Antonio Brown's latest drama (his feet or helmet—dealer's choice) and plenty more have desensitized onlookers to shock.
 The roster bubble has been active too; the Detroit Lions cut Theo Riddick, and the Cleveland Browns traded Duke Johnson, to name a few examples.

 When cuts start to roll in and bubble players start receiving walking papers, it shouldn't be surprising to see massive names released.
 This applies to veterans and busts, with numerous valid reasons for the moves, financial or otherwise.